-When PRONI reopens to the public, research will be by appointment only.
-You must be a registered PRONI Visitor to request a research appointment and view original records.
+When PRONI reopens to the public in line with the easing of Covid 19 restrictions, research will be by appointment only.
+You must be a registered PRONI Visitor to request a research appointment at PRONI and view original records.

 PRONI will acknowledge receipt of your Registration Form.
 Once your details have been added to our Visitor Management system, PRONI will then contact you with a Temporary Visitor Number.

 You will need your Temporary Visitor Number to request a research appointment at PRONI.

 Once your research appointment is confirmed, registration will be completed on the day of your visit.
 Details on completing the registration process will be included in our correpondence.

 Your Visitor Pass is your unique electronic access card, and you must bring it on every research visit to PRONI.
 It provides electronic swipe access to the public research areas, and will be validated each time you order and are issued original records.

 Your Visitor Pass will be valid for ten years from the date of registration.

 By registering for a PRONI Visitor Pass, you agree to abide by PRONI's Statutory Rule and associated Code of Conduct about admission to the office and use of the records.
 The current Statutory Rule 'The Public Use of the Records (Management and Fees) Rules (Northern Ireland) 2016'(external link opens in a new window / tab) and Code of Conduct came into effect on 15 December 2016.